JacobPaxton/data_science_notes/ds_notes.md

 ## Anomaly Detection
 - Finding outliers (numerical distance) and anomalies (general difference) for the purpose of further investigation
     * Can come from novel patterns or from outlier datapoints
+- Domain knowledge is almost always preferable to raw detection techniques
 ### Cases
 - Contextual: "This action is okay here, but not okay here"
 - Noise: "This action is more clean than normal"